sbarthelemy/collada-dom/Readme.txt

 - When rendering mushroom.dae, TTY output PSGL warning: "Texture 0 bound to unit 0(GL_TEXTURE_2D) is incomplete" This happens in VC8/PS3 debug build only

-- For PS3 debug build, when unloading Collada document with large number of nodes, such as demo.dae, a debug exception is raised due to stack overflow.
+- For PS3 debug build, when unloading Collada document with large number of nodes, suc as demo.dae and dominos.dae, a debug exception is raised due to stack overflow.

   The Collada Viewer uses Cell SDK framework, which sets the main PPU thread priority and stack size in its code base.
   Currently there is no way to override this stack size setting without generating a linker warning on Windows host or